Viola canadensis

 -

 This plant supports Meadow Fritillary (Boloria bellona) and Atlantis Fritillary (Speyeria atlantis) butterfly larvae.
-Nectar from the flowers attract butterflies and bees.
+Nectar from the flowers attracts butterflies and bees.
 Members of the genus Viola support the following specialized miner bees: Andrena (Gonandrena) fragilis, Andrena (Gonandrena) integra, and Andrena (Gonandrena) platyparia.
-This plant is resistant to damage by deer.
 Birds and small mammals use the seed fruits as a food source.
 This plant is resistant to damage by deer.

-Insects, Diseases, and Other Plant Problems: Self-seeds to a point of being invasive.
-May be considered too aggressive for planting in rock gardens or along borders.
+Insects, Diseases, and Other Plant Problems: Self-seeds to the point of being invasive.
+It may be considered too aggressive for most gardens.

 - See this plant in the following landscape: